Infineon/http-client/README.md

 ## Quick Start

-This library is supported only on AnyCloud framework.
+This library is supported only on ModusToolbox&trade;.

 1. Review pre-defined configuration files that have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and mbed TLS, and make the required adjustments.